Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Introduction

 \section{Introduction}

-This paper develops neural network–based surrogate models for parametric partial differential equations (PDEs) defined on variable geometries.
-Such surrogates are valuable in settings that require rapid repeated PDE evaluations across changing domains.
-Representative applications include engineering design~\cite{amsallem2015design,singh2018engineering,li2022machine,luo2025efficient,shen2025multi}, where fast screening of candidate geometries is essential, and biomedical applications~\cite{gao2021phygeonet,yin2024dimon,zhou2024ai,guo2025warm}, where a single model is expected to generalize across patient-specific anatomies (e.g., blood flow and tissue deformation).
+This paper develops neural network–based surrogate models for partial differential equations (PDEs) defined on variable geometries.
+Such surrogates are useful in settings that require rapid repeated PDE evaluations across changing domains.
+Representative applications include engineering design~\cite{amsallem2015design,li2022machine,luo2025efficient,shen2025vortexnet}, where fast screening of candidate geometries is essential, and biomedical applications~\cite{gao2021phygeonet,yin2024dimon,zhou2024ai,guo2025warm}, where a single model is expected to generalize across patient-specific anatomies (e.g., blood flow and tissue deformation).
+In such many-query settings, the offline costs of data generation and model training can be amortized over a large number of comparatively inexpensive online evaluations.